Treasure Island Scout Reservation

 Treasure Island is a former Boy Scout property located between Point Pleasant, Pennsylvania and Frenchtown, New Jersey, United States.
 The property is situated on two islands in the middle of the Delaware River and was owned by the Cradle of Liberty Council.
 Treasure Island was the second oldest continually operated Boy Scout Camp, behind Owasippe Scout Reservation in Michigan, in the country and had been continuously associated with Scouting since 1913.

 In April 2005, storms caused some of the highest flooding since 1955.
 As a result, Treasure Island was closed to summer campers in 2005 for the first time in twenty-five years.
 The council spent more than $1-million to rehabilitate the camp in preparation for reopening in June 2006.
 On June 28, 2006, the camp was once again inundated.
 While its long-term future was in doubt, it opened again successfully in 2007 and 2008.
 However, on September 10, 2008, the Council Executive Board voted to close Treasure Island for the 2009 season, the camp remained closed for the 2010 season and is now permanently shuttered.

 It was announced on March 2, 2018 that Treasure Island was sold to Haubert Outdoor Oriented Adventure Hospitality, LLC, a family-owned business that intends to re-open the historic property as a commercial family campground.
 Haubert, with a partnership with the Friends of Treasure Island, have made Treasure Island available to Scouts free of charge.

+Since 2018 the Friends of Treasure Island non-profit group has been rehabilitating the camp facilities and now operates the camp for multiple weekends in the spring and fall.

 Structures

-Among the important buildings on the island are Unami Lodge, the Kiwanis Lodge (HandiCraft), the Klein Lodge (nature), the Health Lodge, the Trading Post, and "City Hall", which was the main office in control of Treasure Island.
+Among the important buildings on the island are the Mess Hall (the largest structure on the island), Unami Lodge, the Kiwanis Lodge (HandiCraft), the Klein Lodge (nature), the Health Lodge, the Trading Post, and "City Hall", which was the main office in control of Treasure Island.
 During the summer, most of the lodges were used for merit badge instruction.
 There is also the Goodman Stockade, where the opening campfires are held on Sunday nights, and the Ceremonial Grounds, where the Order of the Arrow ceremonies and the Friday night closing campfire were held.
 The stone fixtures of the Ceremonial Grounds, where the Order of the Arrow ceremonies were held, were excavated, transported, and reassembled at a new location within the Summit Bechtel Scout Reserve in West Virginia.

 Treasure Island has a swimming pool, and boating was conducted in canoes, rowboats and Sunfish sailboats on the west side of the island at the Boathouse.